FrontendSolutionsGmbH/ufp-optimizer/README.md

 ### write permission problem ###

-If somehow you get an error saying that you dont have permissions deleting the outputDir, close any program accesings the files in that directory and try again
+If somehow you get an error saying that you dont have permissions deleting the outputDir, close any programs which can access the files in that directory and try again